Tigers vs. Braves MLB Betting Odds, Trends & Prediction

 Tigers vs. Braves MLB Betting Trends

+The total has gone UNDER in 13 of Atlanta’s last 17 games when playing at home against Detroit

-Over/Under has gone OVER in 10 of Detroit’s last 12 games against an opponent in the National League.
+Over/Under has gone OVER in 10 of Detroit’s last 13 games against an opponent in the National League

-The total has gone UNDER in 12 of Detroit’s last 16 games when playing on the road against Atlanta.
+The total has gone UNDER in 13 of Detroit’s last 17 games when playing on the road against Atlanta

 Tigers vs. Braves MLB BETTING PREDICTION